openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 the offered traffic parameter and draw this to a graph.
 This type of combination plot is named "Parameter Plot" in the Wrowser.
 We select Figure -> New -> Parameter.
-In the new window, the simulation parameter has to be set to ``offeredTraffic``, this will be displayed in the x-axis.
-For the y-axis, we select ``wimac.top.window.incoming.bitThroughput_BS_Id1_PDF.dat`` [#]_ and select ``Draw`` in the bottom to see a figure as in :ref:`figure-wimac-experiment1-wrowser-throughput`.
+In the new window, the simulation parameter has to be set to ``offeredTraffic``, this will be displayed on the x-axis.
+For the y-axis, we select ``wimac.top.window.incoming.bitThroughput_BS_Id1_PDF.dat`` and select ``Draw`` in the bottom to see a figure as in :ref:`figure-wimac-experiment1-wrowser-throughput`.

-.. rubric:: Footnotes

-.. [#] The aggregated bit throughput probe shows the aggregated traffic which
-       has left the BS and has reached its final destination.

 .. _figure-wimac-experiment1-wrowser-throughput: